aka-joe/GifTastic/README.md

 ### Overview

-This is a dynamic web page that populates with gifs and plays random song of the artist that you chose.
+This is a dynamic web page that populates with gifs and plays random song of the artist that you choose.
 [Click here to try this app.](https://aka-joe.github.io/GifTastic/)

 ### How to Use